ulixee/hero/docs/overview/introduction.md

 yarn add @ulixee/hero-playground
 ```

-You can drop the "-playground" whenever you want and use Hero directly (the core functionality is exactly the same).
-Just make sure your Ulixee development environment is setup and ready to go, such as making sure [`@ulixee/miner`](https://ulixee.org/docs/miner) is installed and running:
+You can drop the "-playground" whenever you want and use Hero directly (the core functionality is exactly the same):

 ```bash
 npm i --save @ulixee/hero